Border reivers: March wardens

 The earliest known reference to the office of Warden of the Marches dates from the period of the Scottish Wars of Independence.
-Both sides of the border were divided into Marches, each under a march warden.
 The march wardens' various duties included the maintenance of patrols, watches and garrisons to deter raiding from the other kingdom.
 The role of the Warden evolved over time.
 By the late 14th century, it had become a formalized, salaried position, held both in times of peace and war.
 This was very much reliant on the ability of the warden's personal strength in men or manraed, loyalty of local gentry and personal wealth.
 On occasion, march wardens could make warden roades to recover loot, and to make a point to raiders and officials.
 A degree of reiving and banditry among the gentry was tolerated in return for their service on the frontier.
-Wardens sometimes chose to overlook certain criminal activities—referred to at the time as "winking at"—provided they received a share of the proceeds.
-Summary executions, referred to in the Borderlands as "Jeddart Justice", were occasionally employed for suspected thieves and murderers.
+Wardens sometimes chose to overlook certain criminal activities, referred to at the time as "winking at", provided they received a share of the proceeds.
+Summary executions, referred to in the Borderlands as "Jeddart Justice", were occasionally employed by Wardens for suspected thieves and murderers.

-The march wardens also had the duty of maintaining such justice and equity as was possible.
-The respective kingdoms' march wardens would meet at appointed times along the border itself to settle claims against people on their side of the border by people from the other kingdom.
-These occasions, known as "Days of Truce", were much like fairs, with entertainment and much socialising.
-For reivers it was an opportunity to meet (lawfully) with relatives or friends normally separated by the border.
-It was not unknown for violence to break out even at such truce days.
-It was not until the 1450s that the March Day courts were formalised in a manner resembling their operation in the Tudor period.

 March wardens (and the lesser officers such as keepers of fortified places) were rarely effective at maintaining the law.
 The Scottish wardens were usually borderers themselves, and were complicit in raiding.
 They almost invariably showed favour to their own kindred, which caused jealousy and even hatred among other Scottish border families.
 Many English officers were from southern counties in England and often could not command the loyalty or respect of their locally recruited subordinates or the local population.
-Local officers such as Sir John Forster, who was Warden of the Middle March for almost 35 years, became quite as well known for venality as his most notorious Scottish counterparts.
 Feuds could also form between Wardens on the same side of the Border, like between Thomas Scrope, Warden of the English West March, and Ralph Eure, Warden of the English Middle March.

+Days of march

+Days of march (also known as days of truce) were events held at particular agreed locations by Wardens in which a panel of men heard of accusations of criminality and determined offences.
+It provided redress for wrong-doing, particularly cross-border raiding, kidnapping, ransoming and murder.
+It was not unknown for violence to break out even at such truce days.
+It was not until the 1450s that the March Day courts were formalised in a manner resembling their operation in the Tudor period.